duckdb/duckdb-web/_posts/2022-01-06-time-zones.md

 ### Caveats

-ICU has some differences in behaviour and representation from the DuckDB implementation.
+ICU has some differences in behavior and representation from the DuckDB implementation.
 These are hopefully minor issues that should only be of concern to serious time nerds.

 * ICU represents instants as millisecond counts using a `DOUBLE`.
 This makes it lose accuracy far from the epoch (e.g., around the first millennium)
 * ICU uses the Julian calendar for dates before the Gregorian change on `1582-10-15` instead of the proleptic Gregorian calendar.
 This means that dates prior to the changeover will differ, although ICU will give the date as actually written at the time.